NeptuneMagicSauce/CatPi/README.md

-- mask LEDs that are too bright in the night

-- needs cord extension, une rallonge

 - needs auto update button in the GUI

-- auto run on boot

 - update capability: in the GUI? it needs to be bullet-proof for reverting broken updates